kshedden/case_studies/methods/survival.md

 In conventional survival analysis, each subject experiences the event one time (although we may not observe this occurrence in our study as there may be censoring).
-However some events may be able to recurr.
+However some events may be able to recur.
 For example, suppose that we are studying arrests by police and the time
 $T$ is the duration until a person is arrested.
 There can be subsequent arrests for the same subject and it may be of interest to study the